sajidak/notes/Atom-Packages.md

 - depends on markdown-preview , marked
 	- will not work if markdown-preview-enhanced is installed

+### block-selection-mode
+- Needed for Windows only
+- `ctrl-enter` toggle block-selection-mode
+- In block-selection-mode
+	- `ctrl-f` forward-char
+	- `ctrl-b` backward-char
+	- `ctrl-n` next-line
+	- `ctrn-p` previous-line

+### markdown-folder
+- **Not of much use.
+Remove.**
+- folds and unfolds markdown headings and fenced code blocks
+- **WORKS**, Need to manually add keybindings

+### language-gfm-enhanced
+- fork of language-gfm extended to support some features of markdown-preview-enhanced
+- TO INSTALL AND TEST

+### sorter
+- Alphabetic Sort
+	- default javascript sorting function
+	- `sorter:sort`
+- Natural Sort
+	- sorts like a human
+	- uses javascript-natural-sort
+	- `sorter:natural-sort`

 ### More
 - [x] atom-beautify
 	- Beautify HTML, CSS, JavaScript, PHP, Python, Ruby, Java, C, C++, C#, Objective-C, CoffeeScript, TypeScript, Coldfusion, SQL, and more in Atom